calvinkarpenko/calvinkarpenko.github.io/_pages/about.md

 ---

 Hi there!
-I achieved my BSc in Physics at [The University of Sheffield](https://www.sheffield.ac.uk) and my MSc in Data Analytics, also at The University of Sheffield.
+I achieved my BSc. in Physics and my MSc. in Data Analytics at [The University of Sheffield](https://www.sheffield.ac.uk)